claroline/Claroline/docs/sections/application/tools.md

 # Tools

-Each workspace and desktop is composed of tools.
+Desktop, Administration and Workspaces are composed of multiple tools.
 A plugin can define new tools.

-Each time the CoreBundle is opening a tool, it'll fire the event `open_tool_workspace|desktop_*claroline_mytool*`.
+Each time the CoreBundle is opening a tool, it'll fire the event `open_tool_workspace|desktop_*claroline_my_tool*`.

 ## Tools implementation